mhetrick/nlcvoltagemodular/README.md

 - Plug one signal in and monitor the opposite output to use this as a VCA.

+### 8-Bit Cipher
+This is a massive chunk of unpredictability, somewhat like a deluxe Turing Machine.
+[Original description from NLC.](https://www.nonlinearcircuits.com/modules/p/8bit-cipher)

 ### Future Additions
 - Divine CMOS
 - 1050 MixSeq